Networks on O2: virtual operators using their signal ranked

 Useful link: Our full network review of Tesco Mobile

-What we like: Coverage the same as O2
+What we like:

-No commitment on SIM only
+No credit checks to join on SIM only

-What we don't like: No WiFi calling or 4G calling
+What we don't like:

 We like the flexibility you get with giffgaff’s SIM only plans.
 There’s no contract, you’re free to leave whenever and change plans.
 Although price-wise, they’re beatable, though cheaper than O2 for 1-month plans: